AT&T defends 5G E: ‘Reporters aren’t fans’, but it’s faster than LTE

 In an apparent effort to reverse months of negative publicity, AT&T today took another step to counter the debate over its “5G Evolution” service, defending the tangible improvements the new technology brings to its network.
-Only days after settling a deceptive marketing lawsuit brought by Sprint, AT&T is now waving off both competitors and media commentators, saying that “5G Evolution is a lot more than just a name,” and delivers up to twice the speeds of standard AT&T LTE.
+Only days after settling a deceptive marketing lawsuit brought by Sprint, AT&T is now waving off both competitors and media commentators, saying that “5G Evolution is a lot more than just a name” and delivers up to twice the speeds of standard AT&T LTE.

 Today’s release builds upon dismissive references previously made by CEO Randall Stephenson, who has maintained that AT&T is unconcerned about rivals’ distaste for its branding, since the underlying network improvements benefit consumers.
 Now AT&T is shrugging off media complaints, as well.
 “Our competitors don’t like these facts.
 Some pundits and reporters aren’t fans of the name, either,” the company says.
 “But we believe the performance of our network speaks for itself.”